 Here is our list of unique and fun things to do in Sydney for the first-time traveller.

 1. Jet Boating in Sydney – A great boat adventure

-Sydney is known for its unique surf beaches, its spectacular harbour and coastal settings making it ideal for a wide range of water activities.
-From surfing and wind-surfing, jet boating, jet skiing, to white-rafting, kayaking, stand-up-paddle boards and many more.
+Sydney is known for its unique surf beaches, spectacular Harbour and coastal settings, making it ideal for a wide range of water activities.
+From surfing and wind-surfing, jet boating, and jet skiing to white-rafting, kayaking, stand-up paddle boards and many more.

-If you are keen to have a fun adventure, love speed and the adrenalin rush, but don’t fancy the extreme challenge, then a Jet Boating in Darling Harbour may be something for you.
+If you are keen to have a fun adventure and love speed and the adrenaline rush but don’t fancy the extreme challenge, Jet Boating in Darling Harbour may be something for you.
 It’s a great way to experience the Sydney Harbour and Darling Harbour attractions on a jet boat ride while enjoying the thrill of impressive spins and twists.